 I’m by no means an expert, but this is more of an overview behind royalties through music publishing and master recordings as well as how to collect them.

 Earning money from your copyrighted music is a form of passive income.
 Early on, it may not be much, but the goal is to build a catalog of songs over time and grow its value as you build your fanbase.
 Every song matters.
-It can help get you discovered and generate income.
+It can potentially help get you discovered and generate income from all around the world.

-As a musician, you need to take advantage of every income stream that you can get.
+As a musician, you need to take advantage of every income stream that you can access or earn.
 With the decline of record sales over the past decade and the increase in music streaming, the one thing you have to know about is all the different royalty streams you can earn from your music.

 Why understanding music royalties are so important